Home Latest PDF of BONENT-CHT: Certified Hemodialysis Technologist - Technician

 Question: 687

 A 60-year-old male patient with an AV graft completes dialysis.
 The dialyzer shows 10% fiber clotting, and the Kt/V is 1.3, slightly below the target of 1.4.
 The blood flow rate was 350 mL/min, and the heparin dose was 2000 units bolus.
-What is the most appropriate action to Excellerate dialyzer efficiency next session?
+What is the most appropriate action to Boost dialyzer efficiency next session?

 1. Increase the blood flow rate to 400 mL/min and maintain heparin dose.